 - Historic period: 16th century

-- Setting: Church of San Bernabé (by Francisco de Mora), the Architecture Museum.
+- Setting: Church of El Escorial de Abajo (by Herrera), church of San Bernabé (by Francisco de Mora), the Architecture Museum.

 - From Apr 01 to Sep 30

 From Tuesday to SundayFrom 10:00 AM to 8:00 PM